 Even those who are malnourished can reach healthy weights when consuming peanut-based foods.
 And athletes jump to peanuts knowing that their energy supply will be filled with quality nutrients for their metabolism.
 Are you reaping the benefits that peanuts have to offer?
-Read more on the benefits of peanuts on specific groups by clicking the links below.
+Read more on the benefits of peanuts on specific groups below.

-Fourth, peanuts and peanut products taste great.
 The all-American peanut butter sandwich is still a classic for a reason.
 They are easy to make and easy to eat.
 Kids, adults, and seniors alike enjoy peanut butter sandwiches every day–on the go or at the table.
-Peanut butter as a dip for fruits and veggies is also a delicious a way to get your daily amount of fruits and veggies.
+Peanut butter as a dip for fruits and veggies is also a delicious way to get your daily amount of fruits and veggies.

 Lastly, peanuts and peanut products are sustainable and available year-round.
 A jar of peanut butter can be kept in the pantry for up to 6 months, and can last in the fridge for up to a year—and even longer in the freezer.
 Plus, a roasted bag of peanuts can be kept in the refrigerator all year long.

-A number of studies has looked at the health benefit of peanuts in adults.
+A number of studies have looked at the health benefits of peanuts in adults.
 They tell us that peanuts lower cholesterol, help prevent chronic disease, manage hunger and weight, and improve the nutrient quality of our diets.

 Peanuts improve nutrient intake